-Rapid toxin absorption affects the cardiovascular system and can lead to death from cardiac arrest in as little as three minutes - scarcely enough time for any rescue response.
-Prevention, therefore, is a key measure.
+Rapid toxin absorption impacts the cardiovascular system and can lead to death from cardiac arrest in as little as three minutes - scarcely enough time for any rescue response.
+Prevention is therefore a key measure.
 Even a lightweight dive skin can provide adequate protection.